MFA in Documentary Film at Stanford University

 Through working and learning together, students develop unique artistic voices and create impactful, innovative documentaries.

-Situated in the Department of Art & Art History, Stanford University’s Master of Fine Arts program in Documentary Film is a two-year program in which small cohorts of 6-8 students immerse themselves together in documentary filmmaking.
+Situated in the Department of Art & Art History, Stanford University’s Master of Fine Arts program in Documentary Film is a two-year program in which small cohorts of six students immerse themselves together in documentary filmmaking.

 The Game God(s) (2021) by Adrian Burrell